wonderingstill

 How did Moses write of the Christ this day?
 Lessons for Morning Prayer are grumbling through Exodus with the Israelites for Lent.

-When they came to Marah, they could not drink the water of Marah because it was bitter; therefore it was named Marah.
-And the people murmured against Moses, saying, “What shall we drink?”
-And he cried to the Lord; and the Lord showed him a tree, and he threw it into the water, and the water became sweet. -Exodus 15:23-25 (RSV-CE)
+When they reached Marah, they could not drink the water of Marah because it was bitter; therefore the place was named Marah.
+The people complained to Moses, saying, ‘What are we to drink?’
+Moses cried to the LORD; and the LORD showed him a piece of wood.
+When he threw it into the water, the water became sweet. -Ex 15:23-25 (RNJB)

 The human being moves through the desert of the world, but is unable to draw life from the water of soul.
 The soul itself is bitter, permeated by the mineral flavor leaching in from the desert soil.